AnshMittal1811/UnityTutorial/README.md

 # UnityTutorial

-This work is done using Unity Artificial Intelligence course.
+This work is done using Artificial Intelligence in Unity course.
 It has different folders for different weeks.